 Working to cure the chronic pain caused by unpaid medical bills.

 Medical debt is a leading cause of credit problems, but what can be done to cure this chronic financial ailment?
-This infographic explores where America’s medical debt comes from.
+Updated for 2019, this infographic explores where America’s medical debt comes from in our current healthcare system and how that impacts families.
 Read on below to find potential cures if medical debt causes chronic pain for you.

 Finding relief from medical debt